 Another powerful group of advocates and managers of the Corridor brand are the Main Streets organizations.
 While each Main Streets district has been defining its own unique and local identity, each can be stewards of the brand of the Corridor.
-Hyde Park Main Streets, Upham's Corner Main Street, Four Corners Main Street, Bowdoin Geneva Main Streets and Mattapan Square Main Streets should all relate the Corridor Vision and brand strategy to the missions they have adopted.
+All main streets should relate the Corridor Vision and brand strategy to the missions they have adopted.
 Finally, local business organizations, such as the Newmarket Business Association can help to bring the brand to local businesses and connect economic development efforts to a broader narrative of the Corridor.